 - 1.1.
-All matters that fall within the scope of this policy will be conducted in a manner consistent with the requirements of clause 24 of the VPS Agreement. - 1.2.
+All matters that fall within the scope of this policy will be conducted in a manner consistent with the requirements of clause 26 of the Agreement. - 1.2.
 Any unsatisfactory work performance matters that arise on or after the date this policy comes into effect will be dealt with in accordance with this policy. - 1.3.
-Matters commenced but not concluded, as at the date this policy comes into effect, will be managed under this policy or continue in accordance with the previous policy and procedure provided such is consistent with clause 24 of the VPS Agreement. - 1.4.
-The Employer, in applying this policy, will uphold public sector values outlined in clause 24.1(c) of the VPS Agreement and prescribed by the Public Administration Act 2004 (Vic), including the Public Sector Employment Principles, which requires Employees to be treated fairly and reasonably, and with openness and transparency, and in a manner consistent with the Code of Conduct for Victorian Public Sector Employees 2015 (the Code).
+Matters commenced but not concluded, as at the date this policy comes into effect, will be managed under this policy or continue in accordance with the previous policy and procedure provided such is consistent with clause 26 of the Agreement. - 1.4.
+The Employer, in applying this policy, will uphold public sector values outlined in clause 26.1(c) of the Agreement and prescribed by the Public Administration Act 2004 (Vic), including the Public Sector Employment Principles, which requires Employees to be treated fairly and reasonably, and with openness and transparency, and in a manner consistent with the Code of Conduct for Victorian Public Sector Employees 2015 (the Code).
+Throughout an unsatisfactory work performance process, Employees will be treated fairly and reasonably regardless of their gender or any other Attribute.